 Shinichi first met Ko in 1996 in Rome, Italy, where both were performing on a shared program.
 11 years later, the book entitled “Crow with no Mouth” by 15th century monk Ikkyu Sojun became the glue that united these two artists.

-The sound score has been crafted by the collection of musicians known as “Causing a Tiger” (Shahzad Ismaily, Carla Kihlstedt and Matthias Bossi).
+The collection of musicians known as “Causing a Tiger” (Shahzad Ismaily, Carla Kihlstedt and Matthias Bossi) crafted the sound score.
 Working intimately together for years with inkBoat, this trio is known for creating textured dreamscapes, cobbled together from fractured memories and travelogues.
 Bossi describes the paradoxical experience of sculpting the sound for Crazy Cloud:

 Recording the score for Crazy Cloud was like a waking dream in which a trusted ally tells you that everything is the right answer, but that the EVERYTHING must be distilled, essentialized.
 It represented the co-mingling of complete freedom, ultimate restraint, and unbridled bravery.
 A chance to record something so real, that you might smell it over the stereo.
 A chance to reveal something so honest and outside of yourself, that you might just die in the making of it.